Lenormju/europython2026-recap/README.md

 * [Saturday](#saturday-2026-07-18-sprints)
 * [Sunday](#sunday-2026-06-19-sprints)

-My favorites:
+My favorites ❤️:

 * Imogen Wright - How Complex Systems Taught Me To Fail
 * Nikita Karamov - Should you trust Trusted Publishing?
 * William Woodruff - Securing Python for the next decade
+* Hynek Schlawack - Design Pressure: The Invisible Hand That Shapes Your Code

-Talks to watch in replay:
+Talks I'd like to watch in replay:

 * Laura Summers - The Human-in-the-Loop is Tired
 * Marco Grossi - From one to 1 million packet/second: scaling global Internet
 * Jonathan Striebel - uvx which-profiler – Which Profiler, When
+* Jan Koprowski - How we write unit test in my team in Openchip
 * Katie Bickford - Why doing difficult things is good for you and good for your team

 ## Monday 2026-07-13: Tutorials